 Update, Aug.
-19, 2018: Due to two serious illnesses, Corilee Christou has resigned as library and publisher relations director for LibraryCity and LibraryEndowment.org.
+19, 2018: To make more time for her grandchildren, Corilee Christou has resigned as library and publisher relations director for LibraryCity and LibraryEndowment.org.
 But she still believes in the endowment cause and will now hold the title of director emeritus.
 We are looking for a replacement.
 Contact LibraryEndowment.org Co-founder David H. Rothman at [email protected] or 703-370-6540.

 Corilee Christou, a veteran of the library and publishing scenes as well as a grandmother passionate about literacy, is the new director of library and publisher relations for LibraryCity and LibraryEndowment.org.
 She will also advise on strategy.
 Another title sums it all up: library evangelist.